UK's Hammond sees light at end of austerity tunnel, but debt must fall

 Labour’s finance spokesman John McDonnell said Hammond’s performance was nothing to celebrate.

-“Last year, we had the lowest economic growth in the G7 countries,” he said on Sunday.
-“Wages are below what they were in 2007-2008, before the banking crisis.”
+“Last year, we had the lowest economic growth in the G7 countries,” he said on Sunday.“Wages are below what they were in 2007-2008, before the banking crisis.”

 He said managers in the health service, school head teachers and local government official were bearing the brunt of the Conservatives’ economic policies, and up to 11 million people would be hit next month by cuts in benefits.